Joseph Heitman: Education and career

 Joseph Heitman grew up in southwestern Michigan and attended Portage Northern High School.
 He completed a dual Bachelor of Science–Master of Science program in chemistry and biochemistry at the University of Chicago from 1980 to 1984.
 There he began his research career, working in the laboratories of organic chemist Josef Fried, biochemist Kan Agarwal, and bacteriologist Malcolm Casadaban.
 In 1984, he began a dual MD–PhD program at Cornell Medical College and Rockefeller University, working on DNA repair in bacteria with Peter Model and Norton Zinder.
 In 1989, after receiving his PhD from Rockefeller University, Heitman took a leave of absence from medical school to serve as an EMBO-sponsored long-term fellow at the Biozentrum University of Basel working with Michael N. Hall and Rao Movva applying yeast genetics to understand the mechanisms of action of immunosuppressive drugs.
 This work led to the discovery of the cellular growth regulator TOR for which Michael Hall was awarded the Albert Lasker Award for Basic Medical Research in 2017.
 In 1992, Heitman finished medical school and moved to Duke University to set up his own laboratory in the Department of Molecular Genetics and Microbiology.
-He was an investigator with the Howard Hughes Medical Institute from 1992-2005 and a Burroughs Wellcome Scholar in Molecular Pathogenic Mycology from 1998-2005.
+He was an investigator with the Howard Hughes Medical Institute from 1992 to 2005 and a Burroughs Wellcome Scholar in Molecular Pathogenic Mycology from 1998 to 2005.
 He became Chair of the Department of Molecular Genetics and Microbiology in 2009.
 Since 2019, Heitman has been co-director of the Canadian Institute for Advanced Research's Fungal Kingdom program along with co-director Leah E. Cowen.